SC34 Electrical Safety

 Live: Any apparatus or conductors that are at a voltage by being connected to a source of electricity.

 Mimic Diagram: A single line diagram of an electrical distribution system so constructed that the symbol for each item of switchgear may be adjusted to indicate the ON, the OFF, or the EARTHED position.
 The symbol for each item of Equipment shall use the appropriate colour identification of voltages to BS EN 60617.
+These may be digital or physical, however they shall be available at all times.

-Protective Conductor (PE): (BS 7671:2008) A conductor used for some measures of protection against electric shock and intended for connecting together any of the following parts:
+Protective Conductor (PE): (BS 7671) A conductor used for some measures of protection against electric shock and intended for connecting together any of the following parts:

 1. exposed-conductive-parts;